microsoft/devbench/README.md

 ### Important Note on Script Adaptation

-The scripts `generate_benchmark.py` and `generate_completions.py` were used for our specific experimental setup, which primarily uses Azure AI Foundry to access various language models.
+The scripts `generate_benchmark.py`, `generate_completions.py`, and `llm_judge.py` were used for our specific experimental setup, which primarily uses Azure AI Foundry to access various language models.
 If you're using different methods to access these models, you'll need to modify these scripts accordingly:

 - `generate_benchmark.py`: This script may need modifications in how it authenticates and calls language models to generate benchmark test cases.
 This script contains an anonymized endpoint (e.g., `[ANONYMIZED-ENDPOINT-1]`) and deployment name (e.g., `[ANONYMIZED-DEPLOYMENT-1]`).
 You will need to replace these with your own valid endpoint and deployment name you're using.
 - `generate_completions.py`: This script contains anonymized endpoints (e.g., `[ANONYMIZED-ENDPOINT-1]`) and deployment names (e.g., `[ANONYMIZED-DEPLOYMENT-1]`).
 You will need to replace these with your own valid endpoints and deployment names for each model service you're using.
+- `llm_judge.py`: This script also uses anonymized endpoints (e.g., `[ANONYMIZED-ENDPOINT-2]`) and deployment names (e.g., `[ANONYMIZED-DEPLOYMENT-3]`) for the o3-mini model used as a judge.
+You will need to replace these with your own valid endpoints and deployment names.

 These scripts should be considered templates that demonstrate the methodology rather than plug-and-play solutions.
 You'll need to:
 1. Replace all anonymized endpoints and deployment names with your actual values